shorifulislam/mmhdocs/docs/en/Index.md

 ## Getting Started

 * [Quick Start](Tutorials/Todo/Overall.md) is a single-part, quick-start tutorial to build a simple application with the ABP Framework.
-Start with this tutorial if you want to quickly understand how ABP works.
+Start with this tutorial if you want to quickly understand how our works.
-* [Getting Started](Getting-Started.md) guide can be used to create and run ABP based solutions with different options and details.
+* [Getting Started](Getting-Started.md) guide can be used to create and run our based solutions with different options and details.
 * [Web Application Development Tutorial](Tutorials/Part-1.md) is a complete tutorial to develop a full stack web application with all aspects of a real-life solution.

 ### UI Framework Options